Skip to Content

 Coordinates: 14°50’14″N 17°13’50″W

 The salt content in Lake Retba (Lac Rose) is around 40%, which means it is almost as salty as the Dead Sea in Israel.
-Its beautiful pink water depends on a few factors, one of those being the amount of sunlight that hits it and what season you visit Lake Retba; the dry season is ideal!
+Its beautiful pink water depends on a few factors: the amount of sunlight that hits it and what season you visit Lake Retba; the dry season is ideal!

-While the area benefits greatly from tourists looking to make their way to Lake Retba to see its bright pink water, salt harvesting is also important to the local economy.
-Thousands of tons of salt deposits are collected each year, which is used both locally and exported to nearby countries.
+While the area greatly benefits from tourists who visit Lake Retba to see its bright pink water, salt harvesting is also important to the local economy.
+Thousands of tons of salt deposits are collected each year, which are used both locally and exported to nearby countries.

 While you could happily float on the salty surface of this pink lake, exposure to the salty water over a long time can damage your skin.
 To safely access the water for leisure or work, local people will smear a butter-based oil on their skin to protect it from damage.
-This lake’s distinct pink hue also depends on the amount of sunlight that strikes it.
+This lake’s distinct pink hue also depends on how much sunlight strikes it.

 3. Hutt Lagoon